Sourdough Stuffing with Fennel

 This post may contain affiliate links for products and ingredients I use and recommend.
 For more information, see my affiliate disclosures.

 Fennel imparts a delicate sweetness and subtle licorice-like flavor, lifting the otherwise hearty stuffing with a touch of brightness and herbal freshness.
-It takes center stage without overshadowing the other fresh herbs, crusty and buttery bread, and additional aromatics in the dish.
+It takes center stage without overshadowing the other fresh herbs, crusty and buttery bread, and additional aromatics in the stuffing.

 👉 For other ways to use sourdough bread, check out my guide on how to make the best Sourdough Grilled Cheese, or this summer Sourdough Panzanella with Peaches & Burrata with crispy sourdough croutons.